Time After Time (American TV series)

 Time After Time is an American period drama/science fiction television series that aired on ABC from March 5 to March 26, 2017.
 The series, developed by Kevin Williamson, is based on the 1979 novel of the same name by Karl Alexander and was commissioned on May 12, 2016.
 ABC removed the series from its schedule after broadcasting five episodes.
-However, all 12 episodes have been broadcast in Spain, Portugal, South Africa and Australia.
-In addition, as of February 2019, all 12 episodes can be viewed streaming on CW Seed.
+All twelve episodes were broadcast in Spain, Portugal, South Africa and Australia, and all streamed on CW Seed.